 WARNING: The details in this story could be considered disturbing.

-Caleb Sharpe is accused of killing Sam Strahan and injuring three girls in a shooting at Freeman High School on September 13.
+Sharpe is accused of shooting a classmate and wounding three others in a crowded hallway at Freeman High School back on September 13.

 One friend told officials the suspected shooter would send strange text messages asking him to get the suspect “foil, fuse and gasoline.”